Why you should be using an Offsite Backup Service

 This Service is automatic and requires nothing to be done to function once a schedule and configuration is setup (set and forget)

-Server rate example up to 500GB 75.99 a month.
-Various storage pools are available and we can customize a pool size to fit your needs.
+Server rate examples up to 2TB $44.99 / up to 4TB $84.99 a month.
+Various storage pools are available and we can customize a pool size to fit your needs contact us for size requirements and pricing.

 Amazon S3’s standard storage is: